Updated: Apr 2

 Such responses often make light of what can be some very deep-rooted and stubborn resistance.

-Why are we so judgmental about the sound of our own voice, and also mostly of people's voices too?
+Why are we so judgmental about the sound of our own voice? and other people's voices too?
 Where does this level of scrutiny and judgment come from?

 We certainly do not see it exhibited in lots of other (sometimes far more challenging) disciplines.